awesomerank/awesomerank.github.io/lists/parro-it/awesome-micro-npm-packages.md

 * [in-array ★14 ⏳1Y](https://github.com/jonschlinkert/in-array) - Return true if any of passed values exists in array - faster than using indexOf.
 * [unordered-array-remove ★103](https://github.com/mafintosh/unordered-array-remove) - Efficiently remove an element from an unordered array without doing a splice.
 * [array-swap ★1 ⏳1Y](https://github.com/michaelzoidl/swap-array) - Swap position of two items in an array.
+* [mirrarray ★1](https://github.com/johnwquarles/mirrarray) - Creates a keymirror object from an array of valid keys.

 ### String

 * [decamelize ★59 ⏳1Y](https://github.com/sindresorhus/decamelize) - Convert a camelized string into a lowercased one with a custom separator: unicornRainbow → unicorn_rainbow.
 * [pad-left ★29](https://github.com/jonschlinkert/pad-left) - Left pad a string with zeros or a specified string.
-* [to-camel-case ★19](https://github.com/ianstormtaylor/to-camel-case) - Convert a string to a camel case.
+* [to-camel-case ★19 ⏳1Y](https://github.com/ianstormtaylor/to-camel-case) - Convert a string to a camel case.
 * [to-capital-case ★4 ⏳1Y](https://github.com/ianstormtaylor/to-capital-case) - Convert a string to a capital case.
 * [to-constant-case ★1 ⏳1Y](https://github.com/ianstormtaylor/to-constant-case) - Convert a string to a constant case.
 * [to-dot-case ★2 ⏳1Y](https://github.com/ianstormtaylor/to-dot-case) - Convert a string to a dot case.